samrat/lorenz-opengl/README.md

 ## TODO
 - Get rid of code duplication of 3D math-related helper functions in the head/tail vertex shaders.
+- Improve controls.
+Right now, it does not feel very intuitive.

 [wikipedia]: https://en.wikipedia.org/wiki/Lorenz_system